Tatooine: Similarity to real planets

 The discovery of exoplanets in the real universe gained pace in the early 21st century.
 In 2015, the US space agency NASA published an article which stated that many of the newly discovered astronomical bodies possessed scientifically confirmed properties that are similar to planets in the fictional Star Wars universe.
 Among them, the planets TOI 1338 b, Kepler-16b and Kepler-453b have been likened to Tatooine because they have been discovered orbiting binary star systems.
+These planets are known as circumbinary planets.

 Influence

 The desert planet of Jakku in the Star Wars sequel trilogy film The Force Awakens (2015) has been noted as being very similar to Tatooine.

 In August 2019, rapper Kanye West announced that he was designing prefabricated homes inspired by the settlements on Tatooine seen in A New Hope to serve as low-income housing.
 His prototypes in Calabasas, California were torn down after he was cited for not obtaining the proper permits and receiving complaints about the "gumdrop-shaped" structures.
 On July 5, 2020, West tweeted a photograph of similar structures being built to promote his presidential campaign.

+The desert planet of Kerona in Space Quest I is a reference to Tatooine.